BayviewComputerClub/bssccbot/README.md

 A Docker image is available at: https://hub.docker.com/repository/docker/bsscc/bot (Be sure to set the environment variables!)

 #### Deploying with Docker
-BSSCCBot requires MS SQL Server!
+BSSCCBot requires Microsoft SQL Server.
 The recommended way to deploy using docker is by using docker-compose, which will automatically setup a BSSCCBot container and MS SQL Server container, linked with a network.

 First create a "docker.env" file with the above environment variables set (EXCLUDING SQL_*).